DannyHoKim/School_District_Analysis/README.md

 Changes:
 Thomas High School is a Charter school so only the data within that row have been affected.
 Again, the changes are minor.

+## Summary (4 Changes)

+1. Thomas High School's percentages for math, reading, and overall passing have dropped over 20%.

+2. With the drop in overall passing %, Thomas High School has also decreased in rank from 2nd the 8th amongst the 15 schools represented.

+3. The data scores by: school spending, school size, and school type, show very little change.
+The data needed to be formatted to the hundredths place in order to see the change.
+It is interesting to note that once the 9th, 10th, and 11th grade scores where counted, totaled, and averaged the data remained similar to the original data.
+It may be interesting to see how data would be affected when the total count of students is recalculated excluding the 9th grade class.

+4. Overall, whether minor or major, the data shows that when the 9th grader's scored were replaced with NaN, the scores and percentes were lowered.